LCDM halo substructure properties revealed with high resolution and large volume cosmological simulations: Subhalo properties

-In the figure, host haloes as well as their subhaloes were selected to cover the whole halo mass range provided for each simulation once our pre-selection cuts specified above were applied to the data (see Tab.~\ref{tab:Cv-minmax}).
-Moreover, whenever possible, the chosen mass intervals are the same than the ones considered for the study of subhalo abundances in Section~\ref{sub-sec:abundances}.
 Interestingly, we found that, at a given $V_{\rm max}$, subhaloes are systematically more concentrated when they lie inside more massive haloes.
 Similar results are found when comparing subhalo concentrations as a function of distance from the host halo centre for different host halo mass bins (right panel of Fig.~\ref{fig:Cv_xbin_halomass}).\footnote{In this case, the comparison between $c_{\rm V}$ values should be made individually for each simulation, i.e. $c_{\rm V}$ values corresponding to the same bin of host halo mass but obtained from different simulations do not need to coincide, as they were implicitly calculated in a different $V_{\rm{max}}$ range (see left panel of Fig.~\ref{fig:Cv_xbin_halomass}). }